narrowspark/automatic/doc/CONFIGURATORS.md

 }
 ```

-This outout will be only shown on the `composer install` and `composer update` command.
+This output will be only shown on the `composer install` and `composer update` command.

 How to create Configurators
 ----------------